SudhirLokade/Registration_form/README.md

-# The regitration form is created using basic HTML and CSS
+# The registration form is created using basic HTML and CSS